gottacatchenall/ms_map_territory_sdm/manuscript.md

-A species distribution is not some inherent property of nature that belongs to a species, but a conceptual framework that we invoke because we know that our sample of observed individuals is incomplete, and in many contexts these individuals will continue to move across space after they are observed.
+A species distribution is not some inherent property of nature that belongs to a species, but a conceptual framework that we invoke because we know that any observation of any species is incomplete, and often in most context these observations of individual location at a particular time will change in unknown ways as individuals move across space after they are observed.
 The goal of a species distribution model (SDM) is instead to take a set of coordinates of observed occurrence of a species $\mathbf{O} = \{\vec{o}_1, \vec{o}_2, \dots\}$ and to best describe a distribution $D$ such that the true coordinates of the individuals of that species, denoted $\mathbf{X} = \{\vec{x}_1, \vec{x}_2,